-In CE version machine with metalogger can be easily set up as a master in case of main master failure.
+In MooseFS (non-Pro) machine with Metalogger can be easily set up as a master in case of main master failure.

-In Pro version metalogger can be set up to provide an additional level of security.
+In MooseFS Pro Metalogger can be set up to provide an additional level of security.

 4. Client computers that access (mount) the files in MooseFS - any number of machines using mfsmount process to communicate with the managing server (to receive and modify file metadata) and with chunkservers (to exchange actual file data).